ODIM-Project/ODIM/docs/README.md

 ## Status codes

-The HTTP status codes include the success codes and the error codes and their respective descriptions for all referenced API operations.
+The HTTP status codes include the success codes and the error codes and their respective descriptions for all API operations.

 | Success code<br> | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |